divnix/std/docs/tutorials/hello-moon/Readme.md

 $ std //automation/nixago/treefmt:explore
 ```

-See [`clades.nixago`][clades-nixago] for more details on the available Actions and their implementation.
+See [`blockTypes.nixago`][blocktypes-nixago] for more details on the available Actions and their implementation.

 ## direnv